 "What did you do?" she asked.

 "These are the ones that I wanted when we went shopping?"
-Jade asked.
+Jade said.
 Zach nodded his head and Jade smiled.
-"Well thank you, Zach.
-I needed a new pair.
-My old one was missing a screw."
+"Well thank you Zach I needed a new pair, my old one was missing a screw."

 "What's a brother for?"
-Zach joked.
+Zach said.
 Jade cocked her head to the side and pulled the glasses off.

-"You do mean stepbrother don't you?"
+"You mean step-brother don't you?"
 Jade said coldly.
-Zach licked his lips before he sighed.
-"You know what, thanks for the glasses but I really need to write this poem down."
+Zach licked his lips and sighed.
+"You know what thanks for the glasses!
+But, I really need to write this poem down."

-Jade placed the glasses back on and concentrated on her work.
-Zach chugged down the rest of his beer and chucked it into the trashcan.
-He watched Jade scribble down a word or two and sat back in his chair.
-He had only known Jade for a year, but he knew she didn't like considering him a stepbrother.
-His dad, Jacob, had married Jade's mother, Sarah, three months ago.
-Still, Jade hadn't lightened up to the fact they were now a family.
-Zach, who was 22, thought it was a good thing his dad had found happiness.
-He had tried his best to warm up to his new stepsister but everything he tried had little effect on her.
-When Jade, who was 19, had decided to go to college after high school, Zach had insisted she stay with him in the townhouse.
-The campus wasn't that far.
-It was just about a ten minute ride and Zach needed a roommate to help pay rent.
-It was a good trade.
-Jade, didn't want anything to do with the situation.
-It was Sarah who had convinced her daughter to move in and stay.
-And stay she did.
+Jade put the glasses back on and concentrated on her work.
+Zach chugged down the rest of his beer and threw it into the trashcan.
+He looked at Jade scribble down a word or two and sat back in his chair.

+Zach had only known Jade for a year, but he knew she didn't like to consider him a stepbrother.
+His dad, Jacob, had married her mom, Sarah, three months ago, but she still hadn't lightened up to the fact.
+Zach, at the age of 22, thought it was a good thing his dad had found happiness.
+He tried his best to warm up to Jade, but everything he tried had no effect on her.
+When Jade had decided to go to college after high school, Zach had insisted she stay with him in the townhouse.
+Jade, 19 didn't want to, but Sarah had convinced her daughter to stay.
+Campus wasn't that far, just about a ten minute ride and Zach needed a roommate to help pay rent.

-Zach smiled at the fact that Jade was so tough.
-She didn't seem to like him, yet.
-He did get the feeling, just sometimes, that she had begun to warm up to him just a bit.
-She shifted in her chair and pulled out the hair tie that was holding some of her hair in a ponytail.
+Zach smiled at the fact that she was such a tough cookie.
+She didn't seem to like him, yet he got the feeling, sometimes, that she had begun to warm up to him just a bit.
+She shifted in her chair and pulled out the scrunchie that was holding some of her hair in a ponytail.
 Zach watched the soft black curls of her hair tumble to her shoulders.
-His eyes were mesmerized at the way she placed some it behind her ear.
+His eyes were mesmerized at the way she placed each strand behind her ear.

 "Huh?"
-Zach replied surprised.
-He came out of his daze and noticed her look of irritation.
+Zach said astonished.
+He seemed to come out of his daze and noticed her look.

-"Can you go somewhere you're sort of distracting me."
+"Can you go somewhere, your sort of distracting me!" she said.

 "I heard that you brat!"
-Zach shouted while running up the steps and walked to his room.
+With that said, Zach, ran up the steps and walked to his room.
 Jade peeked over her glasses at the ceiling.
-The sound of a door slamming upstairs brought a slow smile on her face.
-Today wasn't a total bummer at all.
+The sound of a door slammed upstairs.
+Slowly, a smile crept on her face.
+Today wasn't a total bummer at all!